n00b69/woa-vayu/guide/ffu.md

 ### Flashing the FFU Image
 - Click on **Flash** (the wrench icon on the left) in WOA Device Manager, then select your FFU file and click **Flash FFU Image**.

 - Wait until the FFU image has flashed and the green check mark appears, after which your phone should boot back into Android.

+> [!Note]
+> If it does not boot into Android, reboot into recovery by holding the **volume up** + **power** buttons, and do a factory reset there.

 ## [Next step: Setting up dualboot](dualboot.md)